 Quote: “It is a danger to wait around for an idea to occur to you.
 You have to find the idea.”

 What’s it about?
-Daily Rituals presents the readers with 161 inspiring people and their daily rituals – some were odd, some unusual, some downright bizarre, but all were vital in making them successful.
+Daily Rituals presents the readers with 161 inspiring people and their daily rituals.
+Some were odd, some unusual, some downright bizarre, but all were vital in making them successful.

 What you’ll learn?
-You’ll learn about the habits that shaped and shape great minds from the past and present – you’ll learn why Igor Stravinsky insisted on an audience in order to compose, why Thomas Wolfe insisted on writing standing, and how much time Mozart spent on his music every day.
+You’ll learn about the habits that shaped and still shape great minds from the past and present – you’ll learn why Igor Stravinsky insisted on an audience in order to compose, why Thomas Wolfe insisted on writing while standing, and how much time Mozart spent on his music every day.